the-office-hours-podcast/the-office-hours-podcast.github.io/about.markdown

 _Have a professor you'd like to hear from?
 [Get in touch](mailto:theofficehoursemail@gmail.com)!_

-![UCR Sign with Professors and Students](/assets/images/about.jpg) Pictured from left to right: Dr. Jia Chen, Alice Thai, Taneesha Sharma, Dr. Evangelos (Vagelis) Papalexakis, Karan Bhogal, Cameron Tsai, Cody Kurpanek
+![UCR Sign with Professors and Students](/assets/images/about.jpg) Pictured from left to right: Dr. Jia Chen, Alice Thai, Kira Hammond, Taneesha Sharma, Dr. Evangelos (Vagelis) Papalexakis, Karan Bhogal, Cameron Tsai, Cody Kurpanek